dchest/nacl-stream-js/README.md

 #### *decryptor*.decryptChunk(encryptedChunk, isLast)

-Decrypts the given `Uint8Array` encrypted chunk and returns an `Uint8Array` subarray of the internal temporary space containing the decrypted chunk.
+Decrypts the given `Uint8Array` encrypted chunk and returns a new `Uint8Array` array with decrypted chunk.
-Callers must copy the result into their own buffer, as the next call to `decryptChunk` or `clean` will overwrite the contents of returned `Uint8Array`.

 The given encryptedChunk should be in the format created by `encryptChunk`, i.e. prefixed with original chunk length.